BenLiu983/House_Price_Prediction_Model_Deployment/README.md

 1.4 Modeling
+I will the regularized linear regression (LASSO) for the modeling.
 The MSE, rmse and r square of the test set and is 1405259552, 37486 and 0.796 respectively.

 ![model](https://user-images.githubusercontent.com/64850893/103930484-d3273c80-50ec-11eb-9b7b-c537d84624d2.jpg)